Dave-Xenogenic/Rationarium/README.md

 # Rationarium
 A cloud based, book keeping and accountancy package, written in PHP.

+# Whats a Rationarium?
+Noun - ratiōnārium n ‎(genitive ratiōnāriī); second declension

+statistical table, schedule
+account book, ledger
+official account, accounting, summary

 # Why?
 In our company we prefer to use open source software.
 However the accountancy packages that are currently available leave a lot to be desired for the professional book keeper.
-I guess we could just use spreadsheets, but how depressing is that?

 # Why cloud?
 In terms of the skills we have available to work on this project, writing for web will enable us to turn it around a lot faster.
 We also require the finished product to be able to handle multiple book keepers, working on the same books at the same time.